mansueto-institute/datasci-workshop/git-recipes/ReadMe.md

 `cd /home/user/Desktop/name_of_repo`
 * Review all local working branches <br />
 `git branch --all`
-* Show what branch you're on, what files are in the working or staging directory <br />
+* Show checked out branch and what files are in the working or staging directory <br />
 `git status`
 * Create a new branch to store any new changes <br />
 `git branch new-branch`